 One natural antidepressant is to increase dopamine by eating protein-rich foods

-Gratitude: This is one of the most interesting aspects of brain chemistry, and it is that we can change our biology with our thoughts and attitude.
-Gratitude has been noted as a great way to boost dopamine in multiple experiments listed in this great Psychology Today article.
-Gratitude sets up a virtue-cycle, which encourages us to be grateful for what we have and work towards or seek more things that make us grateful while focusing on things that make you happy.
-A great practice in gratitude is to keep a gratitude journal that you write in and read each day, you can take it one step further by practicing the feeling of gratitude often throughout the day.
+One of the most interesting aspects of brain chemistry is that we can change our biology with thoughts and attitude.
+Being grateful has been noted as a good way to boost dopamine.
+Gratitude sets up a virtue-cycle.
+This encourages us to be grateful for what we have while working towards more things that make us grateful.
+A great practice is to keep a gratitude journal that you write in and read each day.
+You can take it one step further by practicing the feeling of gratitude often throughout the day.

 Among things to be grateful for – you have almost completed reading this article.
-Your reward is that now you have a bunch of ideas to get started on increasing your dopamine-forming habits in a healthy way.
+Your reward is that now you have a bunch of ideas to get started on.
+This increases your dopamine-forming habits in a healthy way.
 Try it for two weeks and see if you like the results.
-Then with all that added euphoria, drive and inspiration you can ignite a local dopamine movement and save the world (or maybe just share this article with your friends).
+Then with all that added euphoria, drive and inspiration you can ignite a local dopamine movement and save the world.

 Jacob Devaney